-Kelley Drye & Warren LLP is pleased to announce the election of eight new partners and the promotion of twelve attorneys to special counsel.
+Kelley Drye & Warren LLP is pleased to announce the election of eight new partners.
 Kimberly C. Carter

 , Melissa L. Gelade